Planning for personalization: how to craft a dynamic content strategy [free template]

 Wrapping up

 Creating an optimized user journey requires a lot of planning.
 It wouldn't be any different with personalization.
-Getting started from scratch can be tricky when you don't know what to prioritize, but once you draw your own process for traffic mapping and event tracking, it gets more intuitive as time goes by.
+Getting started from scratch can be tricky when you don't know what to prioritize, but once you establish your own process for traffic mapping and event tracking, it becomes more intuitive over time.

 We hope we've helped you, and if you want to put what you've planned into practice, create your free account and explore our platform.
 We look forward to helping you achieve your goals.